-According to the criminal information, between March 2004 and June 2007 Latin Node paid or caused to be paid nearly \$1.1 million to foreign officials or third parties knowing that all or some of the payments would be used to bribe officials at the Honduran state-owned telecommunications company, Hondutel.
-The charging documents allege that Latin Node's wholly-owned subsidiary, LN Comunicaciones, entered into a sham "consulting" agreement with a company called Servicos IP, S.A. ("Servicos") nominally owned by two LN Comunicaciones employees.
-Servicos in turn entered into a sham "consulting" agreement with a company called AAA Telefonica ("AAA"), that was controlled by an individual believed to be a Hondutel official's brother.
-Latin Node and LN Comunicaciones then made payments to Servicos knowing that some or a portion of those payments would be passed along to Hondutel officials, including a former official (identified as "Official A") who "headed the evaluation committee responsible for awarding interconnection agreements with private telecommunications companies...."
-In June 2007, Latin Node hired Official A and made her responsible for business development in Latin America and the Caribbean.
+According to the Latin Node criminal information, between March 2004 and June 2007, Latin Node paid or caused to be paid nearly \$1.1 million to foreign officials or third parties knowing that all or some of the payments would be used to bribe officials at the Honduran stateowned telecommunications company, Empresa Hondureña de Telecomunicaciones ("Hondutel").
+The charging documents alleged that, as early as November 2003, Latin Node began seeking the assistance of a Hondutel official (identified as "Official A" in the Statement of Offense against Latin Node) who "headed the evaluation committee responsible for awarding interconnection agreements with private telecommunications companies...."
+Latin Node subsequently was awarded an interconnection agreement with Hondutel in December 2005 despite what it knew to be "financial weaknesses" in its proposal.
+Shortly thereafter, Latin Node's wholly-owned subsidiary, LN Comunicaciones, entered into a sham "consulting" agreement with a company called Servicios IP, S.A. ("Servicios") nominally owned by two LN Comunicaciones employees.
+Servicios in turn entered into a sham "consulting" agreement with a company called AAA Telefonica ("AAA"), that was controlled by an individual believed to be Official A's brother.
+Latin Node and LN Comunicaciones then made payments to Servicios knowing that some or a portion of those payments would be passed along to Hondutel officials, including Official A. In June 2007, Latin Node hired Official A and made her responsible for business development in Latin America and the Caribbean.